e-savca/UrbanWatch/README.md

 2. Open the solution in Visual Studio
 3. Run the application through IIS Express or self-hosted

-We hope our application offers you a pleasant navigating experience through the city of Chisinau!
+Hope my application offers you a pleasant navigating experience through the city of Chisinau!